ilayd-a/Competitive-Programming/README.md

-I am uploading solutions of the questions that I've been solving to train for computer olympiads.
-At the top of the codes is the link to the problem, or itself, in the comment line (if not, I have try to code the algorithm in the title).
+I am uploading solutions of the questions that I've been solving to study to computer olympiads.
+At the top of the codes is the link to the problem, or itself, in the comment line (if not, I have tried to code the algorithm in the title).